I love a long soak in our hot tub. But sometimes it’s easy to lose track of time, so I’ve wondered how long is it safe to stay in a hot tub?

 What affects how long you can sit in a hot tub?

-The biggest factors in how long one can safely remain in a hot tub are the temperature of the water if the person has consumed alcohol, and if the person has not consumed the recommended amount of water.
+The biggest factors in how long one can safely sit in a hot tub are the temperature of the water, if the person has consumed alcohol, or if the person has not consumed the recommended amount of water.

 But there are a ton of different factors that affect whether it’s safe to stay in a hot tub or not.
 So here, we’re getting in-depth into each of those factors:

 Generally speaking, young kids and the elderly need to exercise caution both with temperature and soak times.

 Personally, I don’t like my kids to be in water that is 104° F (40° C).
 But if your kids do use it at that temp, the Association of Pool and Spa Professionals says that kids under 12 should not soak longer than 5 minutes.

 At the temperature I prefer for my hot tub, 98° F (36.67° C), about 15 minutes work for my older girls (pre-teens).
 Of course, never let your kids use your hot tub unsupervised.